Day One: Tuesday, February 6, 2024

 14:15 EST

-60 minLegal Pathways in Data Licensing, Ai Copyrights, Anonymization, and Open Initiatives
+60 minLegal Pathways in Data Licensing, AI Copyrights, Anonymization, and Open Initiatives

 In an era where every organization is integral to a data-driven landscape, public entities are evolving into complex data governments with intricate data hubs and platforms.
 This shift brings to the forefront legal challenges in data strategy implementation, heightened by emerging copyright lawsuits in AI-generated data and stringent privacy laws affecting data collection, usage, and anonymization.
 This session provides crucial insights for legally navigating these challenges, ensuring efficient, user-centric, and compliant data project design.